 Bottoms Up!
-Book in for Sydney’s best boozy brunches.
+Book in for one of Sydney’s best boozy brunches.

 We’ve recently noticed something has been going on in Sydney on the weekends.
-Early on in the days, people are disappearing from their homes only to return hours later, smelling of Champagne with a hint of what we detect to be brunch.
-Could it be that Sydney has finally followed in the footsteps of New York, or Frances L’aperitif?
+Early on in the day, people are disappearing from their homes only to return hours later, smelling of Champagne with a hint of what we detect to be brunch.
+Could it be that Sydney has finally followed in the footsteps of New York, or France’s L’aperitif?
 We believe so.
-The time has arrived that we share with you all… Boozy Brunches have hit Sydney, so here they are to try for yourself.
+The time has arrived that we share with you all.
+Boozy brunches have hit Sydney, so here they are to try for yourself.

 Get a little taste of New York on your Saturday mornings at The Royal Hotel Paddington with their decadent brunch and bottomless bellinis.
-This iconic pub is well known for its rooftop and stunning heritage features so beware you may just have a hard time dragging yourself away!
-Book your spot on the Verandah Level from 11am – 1pm every Saturday.
-On the menu, you’ll find fruit, fluffy pastries, baked eggs and smoked salmon with sourdough in a banquet style brunch.
-There are two brunch options to choose from: $70 per person with a bellini on arrival OR $85 per person with bottomless cocktails.
-Bookings are essential and highly recommended as sittings often book out.
+Head to Elephant Bar at this iconic pub, well known for its rooftop and stunning heritage features so beware – you may have a hard time dragging yourself away!
+Book your spot from 11am – 1pm every Saturday.
+On the menu, you’ll find pastries on arrival along with luxe brunch boards loaded with everything from baked camembert with fig jam and lavoush to smoked salmon and fresh fruit.
+Plus, wash it all down with bottomless cocktails including mimosas, spritzes, brekkie sangria and so much more.
+Bookings ($85 pp) are essential and highly recommended as sittings often book out.
 To book, click here.

-Darlinghurst’s beloved rooftop bar East Village is now open for brunch, dishing up an extensive menu and brekkie cocktails to boot.
-Running from 11am on Saturdays and Sundays, order from the a la carte menu and team it with a breakfast cocktail.
-They also offer bottomless bubbles packages, plus Victoria coffee to perk you up for the day.
-To make a booking, email at firstname.lastname@example.org or call on 0431 622 944.
+Darlinghurst’s beloved rooftop bar, East Village, is now open for brunch, dishing up an extensive menu and brekkie cocktails to boot.
+Running from 11am-2pm on Saturdays and Sundays, order from the a la carte menu and team it with a breakfast cocktail.
+They also offer bottomless bubbles packages starting from $40, plus Victoria coffee to perk you up for the day.

 234 Palmer Street, Darlinghurst NSW 2010, Bookings firstname.lastname@example.org, 0431 622 944